liqd/thentos/docs/messaging.md

 The following fields are alternative--exactly one of them must be present:

 * target_users: a list of one or more strings where each string is the user path of a user.
-The message will be send to each of these users.
+The message will be sent to each of these users. instead of a list with one name, that name as a string valie is also accepted.
   Implementation note: *users* in a service (such as A3) are *personas* in Thentos.
 In Thentos, a service's notation of a user path is stored as *ExternalUrl* of the persona.
-* target_email: a list of one or more strings where each string is an email address.
-The message will be send to each of these addresses.
+* target_emails: a list of one or more strings where each string is an email address.
+The message will be sent to each of these addresses.
+A single string value containing one email address is also accepted.

 ## Messaging Reply